Disclaimer: Interest rates are applicable for deposits between S$1,000 and S$49,999. Interest rate and initial deposit are shown in Singapore dollars.

 How do you open a current account in Singapore?

-You will need to take with you:
+You’ll need to bring the following with you:

-- Proof of residential address.
+Proof of residential address.
 Your latest utility bill, account statement or letter from any government bodies.

 Frequently asked questions